If you are in the retail industry, you might feel stressed trying to boost sales while handling daily store chaos.

 Returns are a painful reality, costing retailers billions each year.
 For an MSME, each return is a double whammy – you lose the sale and you incur extra costs.

-The most common reason for returns?
 The product didn’t match the customer’s expectations.
 This is a problem you can, and must, fix by focusing on minimizing merchandise returns.

 The Fix – Smart Rules to Cut Down Returns